Wild & Domestic live bait fishing for Florida Trophy Largemouth Bass

 Tackle, Rods, Reels and Fishing Line

-Using proper tackle to match bait size can increase number of hits.
+Using proper tackle when live bait fishing is important to match bait size, it can increase number of hits and precentage of fish landed.
 For example, if the bait is three inches long, stay with 4 ought or less on your hook size.
 For shiners 8 to 10 inches long, use 5 and 6 ought hooks.
 Use weed guards only when necessary in heavy cover.
 At least a seven foot heavy action rod, we prefer 7-1/2 G-Loomis GL2.
 It has a soft tip to help you cast distance and back bone to turn a trophy when needed.
 Spool them up with 20 to 30 lb.
 Berkley big game line when fishing cover, grass lines, trees etc. It, sounds a little over powering I know, but it is all about being prepared when that big one hits.
 During the winter months the bigger the better when it comes to wild shiners size.
 Summer months we tend to change tactics, down sizing in bait is key once the feed changes to shad.
 The tackle should also be down sized, like the line.
 We convert to 40lb Stren Superbraid and here is the key, attach a 17lb clear Berkley big game leader to it.
 It will give you an edge over the other anglers.

 Bobbers, no Balloons

 Keep the bobbers as small as you can, large enough to keep up with where and what your shiner is doing.
 Two, three or four foot depth in most lakes are good to keep free movement of your shiner.
 As far as bobbers vs. balloons, “just stop using the balloons”.
 Even if you saw Roland Martin using them on TV, it does not may it right.
 The balloons in most case pop, come untied or break off, either way it’s really bad for the environment and the fish.
 Some say bobber color matters, personally we like what ever your favor color.
 Remember most lakes and systems in Florida have fairly stained water.